mikeizbicki/ucr-cs100/textbook/using-bash/nctutorial/README.md

 If you type `nc localhost 32981` you probably will not see anything in the output.
 This is because `netcat` is going to that port, checking if anything is there, and returning.
 It will output what is on that port on the standard output.
 However, if you type `nc -l localhost 32981` it will appear as though your terminal has frozen.
 Let it go!
 It is fine.
-What you told `netcat` to do is to go to port 32981 and wait there until someone or somthing gives it some data. `-l` tells `netcat` to listen to a port, rather than try to connect to it.
+What you told `netcat` to do is to go to port 32981 and wait there until someone or something gives it some data. `-l` tells `netcat` to listen to a port, rather than try to connect to it.
 You cannot use this with the -p option.
-As soon as it recieves the data, `netcat` will close.
+As soon as it receives the data, `netcat` will close.
 Now we can start looking at some optional features of `netcat` as well as some examples to illustrate them.
 When using the `-l` option, `netcat` will default to your default interfaces as shown by the `ifconfig` command.